Career Readiness | Employability Skills

 While these skills may have been implied in past generations, the rise of social media and instant communications have changed the nature of human interaction.

 That makes it an even more important topic to teach in your employability skills curriculum!

 So how can you teach interpersonal skills to your middle and high school students?

 Review the resources below to find the most relevant lessons for your students:

 - Best Customer Service Lesson Plans for Middle and High School

 - 5 Steps for Teaching Professionalism in High School

 Are you ready to teach your students the skills they need to succeed?

-Start by using a free professionalism lesson plan from within the AES digital curriculum.
+Start by using a free professionalism lesson plan from within the AES career readiness curriculum.

 This lesson helps you introduce students to the characteristics of professionalism and helps them understand how unprofessional behavior can impact their careers.